bennylu/hyperledger-fabric-nodejs-sdk-demo/README.md

 # hyperledger-fabric-nodejs-sdk-demo

-This demonstrates how to use Hyperledger Fabric NodeJS SDK:
+This demonstration shows how to use Hyperledger Fabric NodeJS SDK:

 <li>Create a channel</li>
 <li>Join peers into a channel</li>